Funding Documentation and Data Room Investor Readiness Guide

 Core data room folders

-Create folders for incorporation, founder KYC, cap table, board and shareholder records, GST/TDS/tax registrations, bank statements, accounting reports, payroll, contracts, intellectual property, customer proof, pitch deck, financial model, and compliance certificates.
+Create separate folders for incorporation, founder KYC, cap table, board and shareholder records, GST/TDS/tax registrations, bank statements, accounting reports, payroll, contracts, intellectual property, customer proof, pitch deck, financial model, and compliance certificates.

 Financial and compliance pack